nilenso/dangular3/README.md

 ## Installation

-Consider using the asset pipeline gem – [dangular3-rails](https://github.com/nilenso/dangular3-rails) if you want out of the box graphs.
+Consider using the asset pipeline gem – [dangular3-rails](https://github.com/nilenso/dangular3-rails) if you want out of the box graphs in your rails app.

 Download the coffee/js file and add them in `application.js` after requiring `angular.js` and `d3.js`